 AAPM members come from all areas of pain medicine.

-AAPM is dedicated to advancing and promoting the full spectrum of multidisciplinary pain care, education, advocacy, and research to improve function and quality of life for people in pain.
-Members represent a variety of origins, including anesthesiology, internal medicine, neurology, neurosurgery, orthopedic surgery, physiatry, and psychiatry.
+Members represent a variety of origins, including anesthesiology, internal medicine, neurology, neurosurgery, orthopedic surgery, physiatry, psychiatry, psychology, and neuroscience.
 These topics are also represented across AAPM's various committees and task forces, as well as AAPM's shared interest groups.

 As the field of pain medicine has grown, a defined body of knowledge and scope of practice have emerged, and today, pain medicine is acknowledged as a discrete discipline by the American Medical Association (AMA).
 AAPM is the first pain organization with representation in the AMA House of Delegates and AAPM's advocacy efforts are a top priority for the organization.